Responding to COVID-19

 Statement of Problem

-As we follow the developments of the COVID-19 pandemic, top of mind for us are the children and families facing significant health and economic challenges as a result of this crisis, its related shelter-in-place directives and continued social distancing measures.
+As we continue to follow the developments of the COVID-19 pandemic, top of mind for us are the children and families facing significant health and economic challenges as a result of this crisis, its related shelter-in-place directives and continued social distancing measures.

-In addition to protecting children and families from the damaging health effects of this virus, it is also imperative that we safely reopen society; prepare for regional increases in COVID-19 transmission as a result of reopening, variant strains and lags in vaccination efforts; address the humanitarian impacts resulting from social distancing and disruptions to caregivers’ abilities to work and youth school attendance; and build a foundation to address future public health crises in an equitable manner.
+In addition to protecting children and families from the damaging health effects of this virus, it is also imperative that we continue to safely reopen society; prepare for regional increases in COVID-19 transmission as a result of reopening, variant strains and lags in vaccination efforts; address the humanitarian impacts resulting from social distancing and disruptions to caregivers’ abilities to work and youth school attendance; and build a foundation to address future public health crises in an equitable manner.

 At PolicyLab, we are grateful for the work of our team members, frontline health and service providers, and policy leaders in keeping families safe and healthy and mitigating the long-term consequential impacts that the pandemic could have on the well-being of families.
 Below are some of the areas for which we have been digging in deeper alongside our partners (note: we will update this webpage frequently as work continues):